svanheule/icecube-display/doc/upgrade.md

 display to the computer used to perform the upgrade via a USB cable.
 You should see the green and orange LED light up.
 The display now needs to be rebooted into firmware upgrade mode.
-To do this, press and hold the *Forward* button while pressing the *reset* button.
+For the IceTop display, press and hold the *Forward* button while pressing the *reset* button.
 After releasing *reset*, the *Forward* button can also be released and the display should now be in firmware upgrade mode.
 The green LED will still be on, but the orange LED will now be off.
+For the Teensy, just press the program button.

-When performing the `lsusb` command on Linux, you will now see the Atmel bootloader showing up in the listing:
+When performing the `lsusb` command on Linux, you will now see the Atmel or Teensy bootloader showing up in the listing:

     $ lsusb | grep -e "Atmel"
     Bus 001 Device 039: ID 03eb:2ff4 Atmel Corp. atmega32u4 DFU bootloader

+    $ lsusb | grep -e "Teensy"
+    Bus 003 Device 102: ID 16c0:0478 Van Ooijen Technische Informatica Teensy Halfkay Bootloader

 When building the firmware from source, you can use the CMake build system to upload the firmware using the upload target: